-Challenge number Detail of challenge 1 Oral language and communication skills (assessed through observations and diagnostic screening) are lower for disadvantaged pupils on entry to EYFS.
+Deta Detail of challenge 1 Oral language and communication skills (assessed through observations and diagnostic screening) are lower for disadvantaged pupils on entry to EYFS.
 They are also low for many pupils who join the school during the year with no previous experience of school or schooling in the UK.
 This impacts on the acquisition of phonic and reading skills and access to the wider curriculum.
 2 Low attainment on entry for many disadvantaged pupils.
 This impacts on the rates of progress needed for all pupils to reach, or exceed, age related expectations 3 Discussions evidence that many pupils have limited opportunities or experiences.
-This impacts on the starting points for learning across the curriculum and their ability to draw on prior knowledge.
-4 Assessments and observations indicate that the educational progress of many of our disadvantaged pupils has been impacted by the pandemic (partial school / nursery closures, lack of opportunities to mix or socialise with others).
-This is supported by national studies.
-5 Analysis of school attendance data evidences that parents of a number of disadvantaged pupils do not prioritise regular school attendance.
+This impacts starting points for learning across the curriculum and their ability to draw on prior knowledge.
+4 Analysis of school attendance data evidences that parents of a number of disadvantaged pupils do not prioritise regular school attendance.
 A disproportionate number of persistent absentees are disadvantaged.
 Erratic attendance impacts on the ability to make good progress.
-6 The social, emotional and safeguarding needs of a group of pupils (across school, mostly eligible for PPrD) have an impact on their academic progress.
+5 The social, emotional and safeguarding needs of a group of pupils (across school, mostly eligible for PPrD) - have an impact on their academic progress.